Finsimco logo

 It replaces hypothetical questions with structured realism.
 Not: “Tell us about a time you solved a conflict.”
 But: “Here’s the negotiation.
 You’re in it.
 Now what?”

 At Finsimco, we started building simulations to solve exactly this gap.
-Our first simulation investment banking was designed inside Morgan Stanley, where we wanted to onboard junior bankers faster - not by explaining in, but by letting them live through it.
+Our first investment banking simulation was designed inside Morgan Stanley, where we wanted to onboard junior bankers faster - not by explaining in, but by letting them live through it.
 Now, we design simulation-based assessments across finance, strategy, and leadership, tailored to institutions who want more than gut feeling from their hiring.

 Simulations don’t just test what someone knows.
 They reveal how someone behaves in context.
 And if you’re hiring for potential, not perfection, that’s a better lens to look through.